zs-sz/METU---Interactive-Design-102/FinalProjectTemplates/Range/readme.md

 ## description:

-Lienar interpolation is a heavily used technic in generative design.
-Create a custom image using an integer(whole numbers 1,2,3 etc) range and interpolate it to at least 5 other ranges using map() function in p5js.
+Linear interpolation is a heavily used technic in generative design.
+Create a custom image using an integer(whole numbers 1,2,3 etc) range and interpolate it to at least 5 other ranges using the map() function in p5js.

 ## guide